Human Resource Metrics: Meaning, Types, Importance, Examples, and Challenges

 -

-These metrics measure the effectiveness of employee learning and development initiatives.
+These evaluate the effectiveness of learning programs.

 -